jlaumonier/mlsurvey/doc/projectmanagement.md

 * F : Fairness : rethinking the workflow to integrate supervised learning workflow
 * F : Use panda dataframe into Data() and Dataset() (big changes...)
 * T : Rename Logging class to "FilesOperation"-ish class.
 Make it used by the Config class to read the json file
+* F : Adding dynamic and generic criteria in visualization
+* F : adding search of specific dataset.
+Adding a new search field ?